radio-astro-tools/tutorials/quickestwaytoaddcode.rst

 want to check out the other tutorial on contributing code :doc:`via command line <quick_contribution_tutorial>`

+1. Get a GitHub account

-1. Get Git If you don't already have a GitHub account, the first step is to go to https://github.com and set one up.
-GitHub also describes how to install a command line interface on your machine to interact with the online repository, but for our purposes all you need is the GitHub account and a web browser.
+   If you don't already have a GitHub account, the first step is to go to https://github.com and set one up.
+GitHub also describes how to install a command line interface on your machine to interact with the online repository, but for our purposes you don't need to worry about this.
+All you need is the GitHub account and a web browser.

 2. Create your own personal "fork" and add a file to it.